 As Rivers reported last Friday:

 It feels as if this government is trying to stop the world from seeing what’s happening here…[T]he macabre… contorted bodies that litter this landscape… No evidence of any aid.
 We have to leave this area before we’re arrested.
-The people we say good-bye to are without help, have little food, are profoundly traumatized…. living in fear of this military regime that seems determined to hush up the scale of this tragedy.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+The people we say good-bye to are without help, have little food, are profoundly traumatized…. living in fear of this military regime that seems determined to hush up the scale of this tragedy.Liz Cox Barrett is a writer at CJR.